Search

 • Gluteal form has a ‘flatness’ or concavity (see figure C below)

-• Greater proportion of fat deposited in the gluteal areas and hips
+• A greater proportion of fat is deposited in the gluteal areas and hips

 • Wider pelvic brims (see figure B above)